tevio/jekyll-webpack/README.md

 # Jekyll::Webpack

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/jekyll/webpack`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This plugin will allow you to build your assets with Webpack _after_ Jekyll has compiled your site to the `_site` folder.
+You will need to have Webpack installed at the root of your project in order for this to work.

+## Why?

+This adds Webpack at a sane point in the build pipeline and will also allow you to parameterize your webpack and other JS config files by prepending them with front matter, before the compilation occurs.

 ## Installation